Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Scenario-1/readme.md

 3. Now we will create the ExpressRoute connection between AVS and the vWAN hub.

-    a.
-Select ExpressRoute
+    1. Select ExpressRoute

-    b.
-Click on the "+ Redeem authorization key"
+    2. Click on the "+ Redeem authorization key"

-    c.
-Copy the key value from the other browser window
+    3. Copy the key value from the other browser window

-    d.
-Enter the Peer Circuit ID -- Note this is called the "Express Route ID" in the picture above, do not use the "Private Peering ID"
+    4. Enter the Peer Circuit ID -- Note this is called the "Express Route ID" in the picture above, do not use the "Private Peering ID"

-    e.
-Select "Automatically associate this ExpressRoute circuit with the hub"
+    5. Select "Automatically associate this ExpressRoute circuit with the hub"

-    f.
-Click "Add"
+    6. Click "Add"

     ![Graphical user interface, application Description automatically generated](./media/image18.png) </br></br>